-- (A) explain the meaning of various patriotic symbols and landmarks of Texas, including the six flags that flew over Texas, the Alamo, and the San Jacinto Monument, and the Alamo, and various missions; - (B) sing or recite "Texas, Our Texas"; - (C) recite and explain the meaning of the Pledge to the Texas Flag; and - (D) describe the origins and significance of state celebrations such as Texas Independence Day and Juneteenth. - (17) Citizenship.
-The student understands the importance of active individual participation in the democratic process.
-The student is expected to: - (A) identify important individuals who have participated voluntarily in civic affairs at state and local levels such as Adina de Zavala and Clara Driscoll; - Comment 6(B) explain how individuals can participate voluntarily in civic affairs at state and local levels through activities such as holding public officials to their word, writing letters, and participating in historic preservation and service projects; - (C) explain the duty of the individual in state and local elections such as being informed and voting; - (D) identify the importance of historical figures and important individuals who modeled active participation in the democratic process such as Sam Houston, Barbara Jordan, Lorenzo de Zavala, Ann Richards, Sam Rayburn, Henry B. González, James A. Baker III, Wallace Jefferson, and other local individuals; and - (E) explain how to contact elected and appointed leaders in state and local governments. - (18) Citizenship.
+- (B) explain how individuals can participate voluntarily in civic affairs at state and local levels through activities such as respectfully holding public officials to their word, [holding_public officials to their word,] writing letters $\frac{1}{2}$ [$\frac{1}{2}$] and participating in historic preservation and service projects; - (C) explain the duty of the individual in state and local elections such as being informed and voting; - (D) identify the importance of historical figures and important individuals who modeled active participation in the democratic process such as Sam Houston, Barbara Jordan, Lorenzo de Zavala, Ann Richards, [Sam Rayburn,] Henry B. González, [James A. Baker-HI] Wallace Jefferson, and other local individuals; and - (E) explain how to contact elected and appointed leaders in state and local governments. - (16) [(18)] Citizenship.
 The student understands the importance of effective leadership in a constitutional republic.
-The student is expected to: - (A) identify leaders in state, local, and national governments, including the governor, local members of the Texas Legislature, the local mayor, U.S. senators, local U.S. representatives, and Texans who have been president of the United States; and - (B) identify leadership qualities of state and local leaders, past and present. - (19) Culture.
+The student is expected to: - (A) identify leaders in state, local, and national governments, including the governor, local members of the Texas Legislature, the local mayor, U.S. senators, local U.S. representatives, and Texans who have been president of the United States; and - (B) identify leadership qualities of state and local leaders, past and present. - (17) [(19)] Culture.
 The student understands the contributions of people of various racial, ethnic, and religious groups to Texas culture.
-The student is expected to: - identify the similarities and differences among various racial, ethnic, and religious groups in Texas; - (A) (B) identify customs, celebrations, and traditions of various cultural, regional, and local groups in Texas such as Cinco de Mayo, Oktoberfest, the Strawberry Festival, and Fiesta San Antonio; and - Comment 7(B) (C) summarize the contributions of artists people of various racial, ethnic, and religious groups in the development of Texas culture such as Lydia Mendoza, Chelo Silva, and Julius Lorenzo Cobb Bledsoe. - (20) Science, technology, and society.
+The student is expected to: - [(A) identify the similarities and differences among various racial, ethnic, and religious groups in Texas;] - (A) [(B)] identify customs, celebrations, and traditions of various cultural, regional, and local groups in Texas such as Cinco de Mayo, Oktoberfest, [the Strawberry Festival,] and Fiesta San Antonio; and - (B) [(C)]summarize the contributions of artists [people] of various racial, ethnic, and religious groups in the development of Texas culture such as Lydia Mendoza, Chelo Silva, and Julius Lorenzo Cobb Bledsoe. - (18) [(20)] Science, technology, and society.
 The student understands the impact of science and technology on life in Texas.
-The student is expected to: - (A) identify famous inventors and scientists such as Gail Borden, Joseph Glidden, Michael DeBakey, and Millie Hughes-Fulford and their contributions;
+The student is expected to: - (A) identify famous inventors and scientists such as Gail Borden, Joseph Glidden, Michael DeBakey, and Millie Hughes-Fulford and their contributions; and - (B) describe how scientific discoveries and innovations such as in aerospace, agriculture, energy, and technology have benefited individuals, businesses, and society in Texas . [: and] - [(C) predict how future scientific discoveries and technological innovations might affect life in Texas.] - (19) [(21)] Social studies skills.
+The student applies critical-thinking skills to organize and use information acquired from a variety of valid sources, including [electronic] technology.
+The student is expected to: - (A) differentiate between, locate, and use valid primary and secondary sources such as technology [computer software]; interviews; biographies; oral, print, and visual material; documents; and artifacts to acquire information about [the United States and] Texas; - (B) analyze information by applying absolute and relative chronology through sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, and drawing inferences and conclusions;